Vyral/base-template/_posts/2018-07-11-why-you-should-never-buy-a-home-without-a-realtor.md

 enclosure_time:
 use_youtube_image: true
 youtube_alternate_image: /uploads/mauro-youtube-1.jpg
-youtube_code: 6A_adxKUFpA
+youtube_code: A4CC7nz6qpw
 ---

 {% include youtube.html %}

 What are the disadvantages of buying a home without a Realtor?
-Today We’ll answer that question by explaining what a great Realtor can do for you during a home purchase.
+Today we’ll answer that question by explaining what a great Realtor can do for you during a home purchase.

 Anything can happen during a real estate transaction.
 You’re dealing with real estate and you’re dealing with people, so there are a lot of emotions involved and many things can happen.
 A great Realtor will make sure you have a much smoother road to closing.